lancedb/lance/docs/format.rst

 Statistic values
 ~~~~~~~~~~~~~~~~

-One global statistics is stored per page and per fragment: ``num_values``.
+One global statistic is stored per page and per fragment: ``num_values``.
 This
 is the original number of values in the fragment or page.
 This does not account
 for any deletions.

 Three types of statistics are stored per column: null count, min value, max value.
-The min
-and max values are stored as their native data types in arrays.
+The min and max values are stored as their native data types in arrays.

 There are special behavior for different data types to account for nulls: